Skip to main content

 1. Notional amounts outstanding of derivatives contracts

-The notional amounts outstanding of derivatives contracts by major Japanese financial institutions at end-December 2023 were $74.1 trillion for over-the-counter (OTC) contracts (a decrease of 1.5% from end-June 2023), and $4.0 trillion for exchange-traded contracts (a decrease of 54.6%).
+The notional amounts outstanding of derivatives contracts by major Japanese financial institutions at end-June 2025 were $85.6 trillion for over-the-counter (OTC) contracts (an increase of 8.7% from end-December 2024), and $3.8 trillion for exchange-traded contracts (an increase of 1.5%).

 2. Breakdown of notional amounts outstanding of OTC contracts